Promoting women's leadership and gender equity through education, research, and outreach.

 We co-sponsor many student-initiated lectures and events on campus every year.
 Tell us your idea!

-We co-sponsor programs with campus partners such as the Office of Multicultural Affairs, Alumni Relations, and Career Development.
+We co-sponsor programs with campus partners such as the Office of Diversity, Equity & Inclusion, Alumni Relations, and Career Development.

 ▶ T.G.I.F.
 (Talking About Gender Issues Fridays)